Hot Reloading

 Note

-Hot reloading is currently only supported on Windows.
+Hot reloading is currently only supported on Windows and Linux.

 As an example, create a new project and paste this snippet into src/main.bnj: